runai-professional-services/Ray/README.md

 # Ray on Kubernetes with KubeRay

-This repository contains YAML configuration files for deploying Ray on a Kubernetes cluster using the KubeRay operator.
+This repository contains YAML configuration files for deploying Ray on a runai using the KubeRay operator.

 ## Prerequisites